 Here are some of the jobs where you can put your skills to work and help your neighbors get through the winter season:

 Snow Removal Operators and De-Icers

-With heavy snow and precipitation comes fallen branches, debris, and even power lines – so businesses are looking to having hands on deck to help safely and effectively remove these items when the seasonal storms arrive.
+With heavy snow and precipitation comes fallen branches, debris, and even power lines—so businesses need all hands on deck to help safely and effectively remove these items when the seasonal storms arrive.
 Debris removal specialists may use various equipment and tools like chainsaws, chippers, shredders, hand saws, cherry pickers, and climbing equipment.
-Once the debris is removed, it needs to be disposed of properly – which means grinding down limbs and stumps, chipping wood, and transporting the debris for disposal.
+Once the debris is removed, it needs to be disposed of properly—which means grinding down limbs and stumps, chipping wood, and transporting the debris for disposal.

 About the AuthorMore Content by Anna Mischke